-Connect the injection whip to the nipple of the packer and open the valve on the injection whip by turning the lever 90°.
+Connect the injection whip to the fitting of the packer and open the valve on the injection whip by turning the lever 90°.
 Now the injection material is being pumped into the crack.
 Inject the KÖSTER 2 IN 1 injection resin via the KÖSTER Superpackers into the crack proceeding from bottom to top.
 KÖSTER 2 IN 1 can be injected using conventional single component injection pumps such as the KÖSTER 1C Injection Pump.

-Clean the pump with the help of KÖSTER PUR Cleaner as recommended in the pump operating manual.
+Clean the pump with the help of KÖS-TER PUR Cleaner as recommended in the operating manual of the pump.